has become Emperor, finally in position to bend the galaxy

 - Poor Communication Kills: Fox forgot to tell his men that Vader is a fellow Imperial, not a Jedi.
 When they Friendly Fire on Vader, thinking that he was a Jedi, Vader kills Fox for his failure.

-- Pragmatic Villainy: At the beginning of issue #8, an Imperial Officier comes to report to the Emperor only to be choked by Vader for the (supposedly) poor performance of his division.
+- At the beginning of issue #8, an Imperial Officer comes to report to the Emperor only to be choked by Vader for the (supposedly) poor performance of his division.
 Palpatine stops his apprentice before he kills him.
-Sidious understands and acknowledges Vader's feelings about "lesser beings" in their Empire but warns Vader to not go to far in killing Imperials for two reasons: first, the Emperor does not want "to rule a galaxy of the dead" and second, he tells Vader that going too deep may turn the tables against them.
+Sidious understands and acknowledges Vader's feelings about "lesser beings" in their Empire but warns Vader to not go too far in killing Imperials for two reasons: first, the Emperor does not want "to rule a galaxy of the dead" and second, he tells Vader that going too deep into the Dark Side means that his rage will control him.
+Vader does take the lesson on board, but it's difficult when he really is Surrounded by Idiots, some of whom are trying to kill him.

 - Skewed Priorities: